-REMARK 2.8.14.
-The importance of Exercise 2.8.13 is twofold.
+Remark 2.8.9.
+The importance of Exercise 2.8.6 is twofold.
 First, it states the most important property of finite sets of real numbers.
 Second, its contrapositive provides a simple way of proving that a set is infinite: If a nonempty subset of \mathbb{R} does not have a minimum or it does not have a maximum, then it is infinite.

 The fact that infinite sets might not have a minimum and/or maximum makes dealing with such sets more difficult.
-On a positive side an important feature of real numbers (see Section 2.11) is that there is a class of subsets of \mathbb{R} which are guaranteed to have a minimum or a maximum.
+The following proposition states that not having a minimum and/or maximum is to some extend a universal property of an infinite subset of \mathbb{R} .